liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 # If you have multiple SharePoint servers in the farm, you need to export the certificate by Export-PfxCertificate and import the certificate to all other SharePoint servers in the farm by Import-PfxCertificate.

-# After the certificate is successfully imported to SharePoint Server, we will need to grant access permission to the certificate's private key.
+# After the certificate is successfully imported to SharePoint Server, we need to grant access permission to the certificate's private key.

 $path = "$env:ALLUSERSPROFILE\Microsoft\Crypto\RSA\MachineKeys\$fileName"
 $permissions = Get-Acl -Path $path